kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ### Failback
-A failback is the process of moving back to the Original Region once it becomes available. this Involves initiating a Failover once again.
+A failback is the process of moving back to the Original Region once it becomes available (Step 4-6). this Involves initiating a Failover once again.
 Once the Failover is successful we will initiate the process to create a read replica to this newly promoted instance.
-In short we are doing the last 2 steps once again just this time we are reversing the regions and the instance names.
+In short, we are doing the previous 2 steps once again.
+It's just that, this time we are reversing the regions and the instance names.

 The command to initiate a failback is
 `make failback`